Bitbond Documentation

 There are several instances when payments need to be settled and processed in the context of a token offering.
 Additionally, there are multiple ways, how these payments are processed.

 When a token offering is conducted – this is also called the primary issuance – at some point investors will pay for the asset that they bought.
-This part is covered in the next section on Payments from investors.
+This part is covered in the next section on .

 After a token offering is completed – this is also called the post-trade part or life-cycle management part – investors typically receive payments.
-The triggers for such payments are for example coupon payments on bonds, dividend payments on equity instruments, repayments of bonds, share buybacks etc. This part is covered in the section on Payments to token holders.
+The triggers for such payments are for example coupon payments on bonds, dividend payments on equity instruments, repayments of bonds, share buybacks etc. This part is covered in the section on .

 Payments can be settled via the following currencies: